DavidWalley/webcam_extension/README.md

 # webcam_extension
 Code for a virtual webcam Chrome extension example, using GPU to add semi-transparent flag animation, suitable for use in a browser-based online meeting.

-I stopped hand-crafting "source code" some years back when I wrote programs in a work-flow tool-chain to do it for me instead.
+An introductory note is in order: I stopped hand-crafting "source code" some years back when I wrote a program to do it for me.
 The following is my work-flow for this project:

 "Money code", files prefixed with '$_', are working development files, but also suitable as input for creating standards-compliant prettified clean "source code".
 Refer to the money code if you would like to see all notes, including visual-cortex-optimized layout of co-located code / abstract notional mappings (i.e., tables).